 "Commercial Property" refers to those real properties generally associated with businesses that sell goods or services to the general public or businesses that add value to a product through development, manufacturing, fabrication, or processing of that product.
 Commercial properties are non-residential and non-agricultural properties usually found in areas zoned for business purposes.
 They include such property types as office, retail, industrial, hospitality, medical, and apartments, as well as others.
-The commercial director will apportion valuation responsibilities to the appraisers, generally by type, and the commercial appraiser will then create a work plan designed to complete the valuation assignments.
+The deputy chief appraiser for appraisal operations will apportion valuation responsibilities to the appraisers, generally by type, and the commercial appraiser will then create a work plan designed to complete the valuation assignments.